rahul003/hudl/README.md

 ```
 * Running a command in the background and logging the execution of the command
 ```
-hudl -vtl pip3 install tensorflow
+hudl -vtl pip3 install mxnet
 ```
 * Copying a local script to all machines and executing it
 ```
 hudl -s setup.sh
 ```
-* Copying a local script to all machines in a specific folder and executing it by passing some arguments (`/usr/bin/` in this case)
+* Copying a local script to all machines in a specific folder and executing it by passing some arguments (`arg1 arg2` in this case)
 ```
-hudl -s setup.sh -d installation-scripts/ /usr/bin/
+hudl -d installation-scripts/ -s setup.sh arg1 arg2
 ```
 * Specifying hosts from a different file for the command
 ```